foldda/charian/README.md

 ## Inside the API

 Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) from this repo.
-These implementations are clones that share a near-identical programming design/structure/naming convention.
+These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
 Below we'll use C# syntax to explain the API's concept and usage pattern.

 The C# API contains only two defined types: **class Rda** and **interface IRda**.